Snowflake-Labs/terraform-provider-snowflake/docs/guides/resource_migration.md

 #### 3. Three options from here

+At this step, you should upgrade the provider to the version you want.
-At this point, we have several options for creating new grant resources that will replace the old ones.
+Now, we have several options for creating new grant resources that will replace the old ones.
 We will cover three options:
 - Configuration + Terraform CLI
 - Configuration + import block